 First-Person Accounts of Educational Programs - These articles provide overviews of educational programs designed to enhance the knowledge and skills of medical writers and editors.

-Media Reviews - The Media Reviews section includes reviews of books, websites, and other media that are of practical value or topical interest for medical writers and editors.
-Word Count: 500-600 words.
+Media and Technology - This section includes reviews of books, websites, other media, and technology (tools of the trade) that are of practical value or topical interest to medical communicators.
+Word Count: 750-2,000 words.

-Practical Matters - The Practical Matters section accepts manuscripts that provide practical guidance to medical writers and editors (at all levels of experience) for improving the skills involved in their daily work activities in a variety of medical communication settings.
+Practical Matters - This section accepts manuscripts that provide practical guidance to medical writers and editors (at all levels of experience) for improving the skills involved in their daily work activities in a variety of medical communication settings.
 Word Count: 750-2,000 words.

 Regulatory Insights - This section provides information of particular interest to communicators who write or edit documents related to the pharmaceutical or device industries.
 Word Count: 750-2,000 words.